 Sadly, some insurance companies are still in the Stone Age and ask that paper forms, invoices, and other forms of proof be snail-mailed to them for processing.

 Luckily, Roamright advertises a paper-free process that will simply have you submit everything electronically.
 I don’t mean to make you believe that they are the only ones doing this, as more and more companies go digital, but it is reassuring to see that Roamright is one of them.

 Obviously, pricing has to be one of the top factors to consider when weighing insurance options.
 The whole point of this investment is weighing certain risks against certain costs, and your upfront payment is one of them.

 Running an identical search across some of Roamright’s competitors, which we’ll detail more below, I noticed a not-so-insignificant price difference in some cases.
-For example, my quote for Roamright’s basic plan was $174, compared to $139 from World Nomads with a higher level of coverage.
+For example, my quote for Roamright’s basic plan was $174, compared to $139 from SafetyWing with a higher level of coverage.

-While you’d have to look carefully at inclusions and exclusions to see who has the better deal, my assessment for this one was that World Nomads was the easy decision.
+While you’d have to look carefully at inclusions and exclusions to see who has the better deal, my assessment for this one was that SafetyWing was the easy decision.